 1. Buy or Build a Cat Tree

-That’s why you’ll often find your cat on top of your fridge, your bookshelf or even the moulding above your doors.
+That’s why you’ll often find your cat on top of your fridge, your bookshelf, or even the molding above your doors.
 And if those vertical spaces are inaccessible, he’ll still try to get as high up as he can, lounging on the back of your couch or on top of your headboard.

 But even so, many indoor cats are lacking in opportunities to climb.
 That’s why buying or building a cat tree can make all the difference in your cat’s happiness.

 A cat tree with multiple levels, textures, cubbies, and platforms isn’t exactly the same as a real tree, but it comes pretty close!
 Your cat can climb as high as he wants, jump up and down, scratch at the posts, and relax on his “branch” of choice.